5vea/eye_meg_decode/README.md

-# Comparing different Methods to Control for Eye Movement Induced Artefacts in M/EEG Deocding
+# Comparing different Methods to Control for Eye Movement Induced Artefacts in M/EEG Decoding

 ## Welcome!